Kuanhao-Chao/LiftOn/docs/source/content/quickstart.rst

 Super-Quick Start (3 lines of code)
 +++++++++++++++++++++++++++++++++++

-There are two main use case scenarios of Splam.
-The first one is :ref:`running with an alignment file <splam-bam-quick>` and second one is :ref:`running with an annotation file or assembled transcripts <splam-gff-quick>`.
+There are two main use case scenarios of LiftOn.
+The first one is :ref:`running with an alignment file <LiftOn-bam-quick>` and second one is :ref:`running with an annotation file or assembled transcripts <LiftOn-gff-quick>`.
 Both of them can be done in three lines of code.

-Before you get started, make sure you have already cloned the :ref:`Splam GitHub repository <install-from-source>`.
+Before you get started, make sure you have already cloned the :ref:`LiftOn GitHub repository <install-from-source>`.
 We provide a few examples below:

 |

-.. _splam-bam-quick:
+.. _LiftOn-bam-quick:

 Example 1: clean up alignment files  (:code:`BAM`)
 -----------------------------------------------------